Voxer/iSPDY/README.md

 xcodebuild -configuration Release
 ```

-The result will be located at: `./build/Release-iphoneos/libispdy.a`
+The result will be located at: `./build/Release-iphoneos/libispdy.a`.

+NOTE: you'll need to add `./deps/zlib/build/Release/libchrome_zlib.a` to the
+list of libraries, as `libispdy.a` depends on it.

 ## Running tests